dustinpfister/blog_posts/_posts/threejs-scene.md

 There is also a lot to cover when it comes to the base class of a Mesh object which is also a base class of a scene object called Object3d.
 For example when I call the add method of a scene object and add an object as a child of the scene object that is a method of the object3d class and not the scene class.
 The same add method can be used with mesh objects, cameras, groups, and anything else that is based off of object3d.

-### Version Numbers matter with three.js

-When I first wrote this post I was using three.js r91, and the last time I edited this post and did some testing and editing of the source code examples I was using r135.
-I have made an effort of making sure I mention what version of threejs I am using when making these posts as threejs is a pretty fast moving project, and code breaking changes happen often.

 ### The source code examples in this post are on Github

 The source code examples that I am writing about in this post can be found on Github in [my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-scene).
+This is also where I park the source code examples for my [many other blog posts](/categories/three-js/) on threejs as well.

+### Version Numbers matter with threejs

+When I first wrote this post I was using three.js r91, and the last time I edited this post and did some testing and editing of the source code examples I was using r146.
+I have made an effort of making sure I mention what version of threejs I am using when making these posts as threejs is a pretty fast moving project, and code breaking changes happen often.

 ## 1 - Basic example of THREE.Scene